 You think it should be easy to label mason jars, right?
 Over the years, I tried everything to label mason jars.
 I found Whiteboard markers that worked but would rub off if you held the jar a certain way and dragged your finger across it.
 I tried labels that would fall off when I laid them over the raised parts of the jars.
 And, since there are many of raised lettering on the mason jars, I couldn't find a smooth place to add the label.
 The only smooth place was the top lid of the jars, which couldn't be used because I wouldn't see the labels when they were in my pantry.
 Oh boy, what an annoyance!
 But there was a solution.

 Recently, I found a product that works well for labeling mason jars in my pantry.
 I also used a liquid chalkboard marker because it dries when you use it.
 If you need to wash the jar, it will remove but can easily be reapplied later.

 Products Used for this DIY Project.

-All I needed was a jumbo chalk marker and a roll of Scotch Chalkboard Tape.
-I found that the jumbo was a lot easier to read than a thin tip marker.
+I needed a jumbo chalk marker and a roll of Scotch Chalkboard Tape.
+I found that the jumbo was much easier to read than a thin-tip marker.
 You can even pick various colors of chalk marker now.

 This is it!
 It's a new product from Chalkboard Tape from Scotch (TM).
-It comes in a roll and I was able to do all the above jars with ONE (1) roll.
-And, I still have some of the tape left.
+It comes in a roll, and I could do all the above jars with ONE (1) roll.
+And I still have some of the tape left.
 You would need a chalkboard marker as well for this project.

-Below are a variety of different versions of the Scotch Chalkboard tape and the chalkboard markers from Amazon.
+Below are various versions of the Scotch Chalkboard tape and the chalkboard markers from Amazon.